Smithsonian/dpo-voyager/docs/content/introduction/getting-started/index.md

 vim .env
 ```

+Make sure you change the server port if necessary.

 #### Dockerized environment

 For development, if you have Docker and Docker Compose installed, you can run the development server in a container.